akoontz11/2023-unixbasics/Hoban2023_UnixBasics.md

 - Column 2 tells us about how many links are to this file.
 - Column 3 tells us about who is the owner of the file/directory.
 - Column 4 tells us about who is the group owner of the file/directory.
-- Column 5 tells us about the size of the file/directory in bytes unit (the `-h` flag makes it human-readable: bytes, kilobytes, megabytes, etc.)
+- Column 5 tells us about the size of the file/directory in bytes (the `-h` flag makes it human-readable: bytes, kilobytes, megabytes, etc.)
 - Column 6 provides the abbreviated month, day-of-month file was last modified, hour file last modified, minute file last modified.
 - Column 7 is the file or directory path name.
 ---

 ## Modifying permissions and backing up raw data

 One of the first things I do when I get new data is I make a backup of it that is write protected.
 Let's do that now using the `mv` command.
-Depending on how it is used, `mv` can either rename a file or move a file to somewhere else.
+Depending on how it is used, `mv` can either rename a file or move it somewhere else.
 ```{bash}
 mkdir dataBackup
 mv S152_L002_R*_001.fastq.gz dataBackup